Some events are linked to an information page with more details. If

 Nov 11 - Remembrance Day, 10:00 am

 parade to the Cenotaph.
 Dundas St, east of Brock St, Whitby.
-Meet at Legion on Byron St.
+Meet 9:25 am at the Legion on Byron St. to parade in.

 Nov 15-17 - Scouts Canada National Conference and AGM.